12th Foreign Infantry Regiment

 12e REI - 1er REI - 3E REI - Jean Thomas

-Jean Thomas, who served with the 12e REI in 1940 as a commander of the 3rd Company.
-He was wounded on 7 June.
-In the Legion between 1926-42 and 1946-56, he commanded the 1er REI (now 1er RE) and the 3e REI in 1953-56.
-General Thomas passed away in 1985.
-In the photo, Colonel Thomas while heading the 3e REI in 1955.
+Jean Thomas, who served with the 12e REI in 1940 as 3rd Company commander.
+He was wounded on June 7.
+He served in the Legion from 1926-42 and 1946-56 and commanded the 1er RE) and the 3e REI.
+General Thomas died in 1985.

 12e REI - 12 REI - Foreign Legion - France - stele - monument - La Malmaison - Chemin des Dames